Signs That A DC Will Maybe A Fake: DC Forged Wills

-- A will, trust or codicil, which benefits one person to the exclusion of others for no apparent reason.
+- A will, trust, or codicil, which benefits one person to the exclusion of others for no apparent reason.

-- A will, trust or codicil, which benefits home health care workers.
+- A will, trust, or codicil, which benefits home health care workers.

-- A will, trust or codicil, which benefits a trusted adviser (i.e. the decedent’s lawyer, clergy, accountant, doctor, stockbroker, etc.).
+- A trust, will, or codicil, which benefits a trusted adviser (i.e. the decedent’s lawyer, clergy, accountant, doctor, stockbroker, etc.).